 LOC or level of care — A determination given to an individual by HHSC as part of the eligibility determination process based on data submitted on the ID/RC Assessment.

-LON or level of need — An assignment given to an individual by HHSC upon which reimbursement for day habilitation, in-home day habilitation, foster/companion care, residential support and supervised living is based.
+LON or level of need — An assignment given to an individual by HHSC upon which reimbursement for on-site individualized skills and socialization, off-site individualized skills and socialization, in-home individualized skills and socialization, foster/companion care, residential support and supervised living is based.
 The LON assignment is derived from the service level score obtained from the administration of the Inventory for Client and Agency Planning (ICAP) to the individual and from selected items on the ID/RC Assessment.

 Managing conservator — A managing conservator appointed for a minor in accordance with state law.